The Toy Soldier

 A blonde business woman Barbie came sprinting for Janet’s leg.
 In one smooth motion Janet used the broom to sweep the doll across the lot, while at the same time lifting her left foot and stomping down on a plastic spaceman toy.
 It folded and crunched under her heel.

 More toys, appliances, and cutlery approached.
 She tried her best to swat and kick them away, but there were just too many.
 They bit and scratched at her ankles until she fell to her knees.
 Then, they came for her wrists, tearing at her skin, scratching and gnawing until the broom fell from her hands.
 They were crawling all over her body now.
 Janet knew she was done for.

 In an attempt to protect her eyes, not wanting to suffer the same painful fate as the police officer from earlier in the night, she bowed her head and squeezed shut her eyelids.
 But an amazon warrior toy standing on her shoulders grabbed her by the curls and pulled on them, ripping at her scalp until Janet lifted her head.
-She opened her eyes and saw Lou approaching, a wide, toothy smile spread across his face.
+She opened her eyes and saw Lou approaching, a wide and toothy smile spread across his wrinkled and spotted face.